 Further, the coverage amount your beneficiaries will receive is tax-free.
 Here are the main considerations when shopping for term life insurance:

 - Term Length: 10, 20, 30 years are most common.

 - Coverage Amount: $50,000 – $1,000,000 is most common.

 - Beneficiary: Surviving children and spouse are most common.

-- Medical Exam: Not needing a medical exam is most common because most life insurance policies $500,000 or less do not require one.
+- Medical Exam: Not needing a medical exam is most common.
+Most life insurance policies $500,000 or less do not require one.
 But if you are very confident in your health, you may want to take a medical exam to reduce your rate.

 I got a 10-year, term-life insurance policy with a $1 million death benefit, twice.
 I had to get a medical exam where they took my urine and my blood.

 Term life insurance is what I recommend for 80% of the population.
 It’s affordable and does its job.
 Think about a term life insurance policy like renting an apartment when you need a place to live.
-You don’t build any equity (cash value), but you also don’t have to pay extra to build up the cash value either.
+You don’t build any equity (cash value).
+However, you also don’t have to pay extra to build up the cash value either.

 Permanent Life Insurance (Main Option)

 For the other 20% of the population, I think permanent life insurance may be appropriate.
 With a permanent life insurance policy, you’re entering an insurance contract that can last for the rest of your life.